4Rooms/backend/doc/ChatAPI.md

         ```

 -   Additional information:
-    When a message is deleted, it is stored in the database, it changed -> is_deleted=true, text=null.
+    When a message is deleted, it is stored in the database, it changed -> is_deleted=true, text=deleted.
     When you call the get method to see the messages of a certain chat, all messages, including deleted ones, will be displayed.

 ## Get list of saved chats